girardinsamuel/cookiecutter-masonite-package/masonite-{{cookiecutter.project_slug}}/README.md

 Masonite strives to have extremely comprehensive documentation 😃.
 It would be wise to go through the tutorials there.
 If you find any discrepencies or anything that doesn't make sense, be sure to comment directly on the documentation to start a discussion!

-Also be sure to join the [Slack channel](http://slack.masoniteproject.com/)!
+Have questions or want to talk?
+Be sure to join the [Masonite Discord Community](https://discord.gg/TwKeFahmPZ)!

 ## Installation